Institutional Review Board (IRB)

 Conducting Research at PVCC

 If you would like to conduct research involving human subjects at PVCC, you must first receive approval from the College's Institutional Review Board, as appropriate, before you begin.
-To find out more about the IRB Review Process and if your project requires approval, please visit this link
+Find out more about the IRB Review Process below and if your project requires approval.

 Please Note: all external researchers (researchers outside of PVCC) will be required to submit a research proposal to the Office of Institutional Effectiveness & Research prior to submitting their project to the College's IRB.
 For more information, please review Research Policy # II - 70.4.